jardellins/knowledge/README.md

 ## :scroll: About

 In this application you will be able to answer many questions as you want to.
-Feel free to challenge yourself and review the answers how many times you want to (util you clean up the cache from your browser haha).
+Feel free to challenge yourself and review the answers as much do you want to (util you clean up the cache from your browser :sweat_smile:).

 <br/>
 <a id="tecnologias"></a>